ronaldtorres/website/_posts/2017-09-13-xcodembed.md

 You can easily install the tool using [Homebrew](https://brew.sh/) with the following command:

 {% highlight bash %}
-brew tap pepibumur/xcodembed git@github.com:swift-xcode/xcode.git
+brew tap swift-xcode/xcodembed git@github.com:swift-xcode/xcode.git
-brew install xcodembed
+brew install xcode
 {% endhighlight %}

 ## A side note on xcode